srehyderabadi/cncf-pune-k8sgpt-demo/README.md

 [![K3D](https://img.shields.io/badge/K3D-5.6.0-green.svg)]
 [![Ollama](https://img.shields.io/badge/Ollama-Latest-orange.svg)]

 > A comprehensive demo project showcasing AI-powered Kubernetes troubleshooting using K8sGPT with Ollama running on local K3D clusters.
-Perfect for speaker sessions, workshops, and learning!
+Perfect for quick workshops, and learning!

-## 🎤 Speaker Session Ready

-This repository is designed for **conference talks**, **workshops**, and **educational demos**.
+This repository is designed for  **workshops**, and **educational demos**.
 Everything is automated with validation scripts and failure scenarios for live demonstrations.

-## 🏗️ Architecture
+## 🏗️ Workflow and Design

 ```mermaid
 graph TD